-During the year the Academy transferred £1,723,000 (2017: £47,000) from GAG to the fixed asset reserve, this transfer represents the value of fixed assets purchased with GAG funds throughout the year, which included the new Post-16 Centre which was completed prior to the year end.
-Also during the year the Academy transferred £161,000 from unrestricted reserves to GAG in order to help support the growth of Ernesford Grange Community Academy and Riverbank Academy.
+During the year the Academy Trust transferred £107,000 (2018: £1,723,000) from GAG to the fixed asset reserve, this transfer represents the value of fixed assets purchased with GAG funds throughout the year.
+Also during the year the Academy Trust transferred £90,000 from unrestricted reserves to GAG in order to help support the cost of central services.
+Unrestricted lettings income of £57,000 has been transferred to restricted funds to support the deficit in Ernesford.
+There was a transfer of £2,000 and £22,000 from unrestricted reserves and other restricted funds to GAG to cover the shortfall in uniforms and trips retrospectively.

-On 14 January 2014 the Academy signed a variation of deed to its funding agreement; subsequently the Academy is not subject to the GAG carry forward limits of 12% for the financial year ended 31 August 2018.
-Any unspent GAG at the balance sheet date can be used by the Academy for general expenditure as currently authorised under the funding agreement.
-The academy was authorised to open a free school and has used and will continue to use some of the funds accumulated to help with the set-up of the new free school until all cohorts are undertaken and the school is nearing capacity.
+On 14 January 2014 the Academy Trust signed a variation of deed to its funding agreement; subsequently the Academy Trust is not subject to the GAG carry forward limits of 12% for the financial year ended 31 August 2018.
+Any unspent GAG at the balance sheet date can be used by the Academy Trust for general expenditure as currently authorised under the funding agreement.
+The Academy Trust was authorised to open a free school and has used and will continue to use some of the funds accumulated to help with the set-up of the new free school until all cohorts are undertaken and the school is nearing capacity.